Pricing Examples

 - Do create a description with lots of details.

-- Do create in the description how bidding on this auction item will delight the buyer.
+- Do emphasize in the description how bidding on this auction item will delight the buyer.

-- Don’t be apprehensive to start bid prices on items a bit higher.
+- Don’t be apprehensive to start bid prices on these types of items a bit higher.

 - Each class created a coveted group art project.